Thisday Editor, Ologbondiyan, says PDP needs professional as publicity secretary — Nigeria Today

 Thisday Editor, Ologbondiyan, says PDP needs professional as publicity secretary

+“It is also imperative for us to accept the reality that our party will not have the privilege of another learning curve in the 21st century, hence the need to carefully seek the best candidates for our leadership positions,” he said.

+Ologbondiyan pledged to do “all that is noble, right and legitimate,” to repackage and re-position the PDP as the hope of Nigeria and Nigerians, if elected as its National Publicity Secretary.
+(NAN)

-The post Thisday Editor, Ologbondiyan, says PDP needs professional as publicity secretary appeared first on The Herald Nigeria Newspaper.
+The post Thisday Editor, Ologbondiyan, says PDP needs professional as publicity secretary appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research